 Human Resources will conduct these checks and receive the results directly.
 The department will be notified by Human Resources via email the eligibility of the candidate.

 DCF Only: Applicants residing outside Florida within the past five years: While you are waiting for the out-of-state results, if the individual meets the Florida Level 2 screening requirements, DCF may grant provisional hiring status for 45 days while the out-of-state check is pending.
 During provisional employment, the individual must be in the line of sight of an employee who has already met all screening/training requirements.
 DCF’s Background Screening Unit will issue an eligible or non-eligible result for employment through the Clearinghouse upon completion of searches and results from other states.

 Volunteer & Employee Criminal History System (VECHS) Level 2 Background Screening (Non-Summer Camp and non-ERCCD)

 Through the VECHS program, FDLE and the Federal Bureau of Investigation (FBI) provide qualified organizations in Florida with state and national criminal history record information on applicants, employees, and volunteers.
-With this criminal history information, the organizations can more effectively screen out those current and prospective volunteers and employees who are not suitable for Positions of Special Trust.
+With this criminal history information, the organizations can more effectively screen out those current and prospective volunteers and employees who are not suitable for contact with minors, elderly persons, or other vulnerable populations.
 Visit Frequently Asked Questions for answers regarding VECHS Level 2 Background Screenings.

 Procedures for VECHS Level 2 Background Screening

-Human Resources in consultation with the UWF Police Department will review conviction information on a case-by-case basis for Level 1 and Level 2 background screenings.
-Information that will be taken into account:
+Human Resources will review conviction information on a case-by-case basis for Level 1 and Level 2 background screenings.
+Information taken into account:

 - The nature of the offense(s);